-The Company has an ongoing program to review and identify cost reductions throughout the organization.
-As part of this program, the Company has adopted tighter controls, monitors major areas of spending and is centralizing certain business processes.
-During 2022, the Company continues to align its staffing with current needs and streamlining certain roles.
+The Company has an ongoing program to review and identify cost reduction opportunities throughout the organization while simultaneously planning for strategic growth.
+As part of this program, the Company has adopted tighter controls over spending and centralized certain business processes.
+During 2023, the Company consolidated two of its leased facilities in the Chicago area to increase efficiencies and reduce overhead costs for engine manufacturing lines.